Exact general solutions for cosmological scalar field evolution in a vacuum-energy dominated expansion: Power-law and logarithmic potentials

 which provides the first integral for Eq. (\ref{logeq}).
 A version of Eq. (\ref{firstintlog}) is given, without derivation, in the Appendix of Ref. \cite{Leach}.

 To derive the exact solution, we rewrite Eq. (\ref{psiprime2}) as

 Using our expressions for $t$ and $\phi$ as functions of $\tau$ and $\psi$, we obtain the parametric solution

 A different parametric solution for this case can be found in Ref. \cite{Polyanin}.
 As expected, the solution contains two arbitrary constants, which are fixed by the values of $\phi$ and $\dot \phi$ at a given initial time $t$.
+A phase diagram illustrating the evolution in the $(\phi, \dot \phi)$ plane is given in the next section.

 Now consider the case $V(\phi) = V_0 \phi^{1/2}$, for which Eq. (\ref{phivac}) takes the form

 We define a new independent variable $u$ given by

 and take the dependent variable to be